Tomas-Alexander/NumericSystemsConverter/README.md

 dotnet run
 ```

-When the program start, it'll ask you for the file path that will be used to get the needed data.
+When the program starts, it will ask for the file path that will be used to obtain the necessary data.

 File format (data.txt):
 ```
 value | value-numerical-system | result-numerical-system
 ```

-Then it'll ask for a *"path + filename.txt"* that will create a new file with the data processed.
+Then it will request a path *"path + filename.txt"* that will create a new file with the data processed.

 File format (result.txt):
 ```
 value | value-numerical-system | result-numerical-system | result
 ```

-The numerical systems convertion used will be:
+The convertion of numerical systems used is:
 <small>
 Value|Numerical System
 --- | ---